• Skip to primary navigation

 • Chop the onion and the garlic cloves finely.
 Quarter and then slice the bell peppers thinly.

 • Cook: Heat the olive oil in a large skillet, and cook the onions until lightly golden, about 3 minutes on medium-low heat.
-Add garlic and peppers and cook for about 10-15 minutes or until soft, frequently stirring and adding two splashes of water in between to help the vegetable soften and to prevent them from catching.
+Add garlic and peppers and cook for about 10-15 minutes or until soft, frequently stirring and adding two splashes of water in between to help the vegetables soften and to prevent them from catching.
 Add paprika, chili, thyme, and stir for 1 minute.

 • Simmer: Add the strained tomatoes, water, and sugar, stir well.
 Turn the heat down and simmer for about 10 minutes.
-Adjust the taste with balsamic vinegar, salt, and pepper.

 • Add the meatballs to the sauce and reheat gently.
 Serve with pasta.